 Coconut water is delicious in its own way, though it’s not all that well known in places where coconuts aren’t abundant.
 And because of that, it may even spark some confusion among many possible customers.
 One of the most confusing things about coconut water is its varying degrees of pink.
 Sometimes it’s there, sometimes it’s not, and it can put people off.
 Let’s find out why that is.

 Why is coconut water pink ?

 Coconut water can turn pink due to enzymes (polyphenol oxidase, or PPO) that control oxidation, just like in apples.
-In coconuts those enzymes have a pigment that produce a slightly red coloring, which shows up as pink.
-This is why not all coconut water are pink, since not all of them have had time to oxidize.
+In coconuts those enzymes have a pigment that produces a slightly red coloring, which shows up as pink.
+This is why not all coconut water is pink, since not all of them have had time to oxidize.

 Oxidation occurs during transport or when exposed to high heat (also common during transport).
 This means your can find natural, unprocessed coconut water in any hue from slightly white to light pink.
 There’s nothing wrong with it, the taste is not different, it’s just changing color.
 The more it sits on the shelf, the deeper the color will be.

 Younger coconuts (like green ones) have a much higher chance of developing pink water than mature coconuts.

 When coconut water is fresh, just cracked, it’s always a slightly cloudy liquid with a whitish hue about it.
 You won’t get pink coconut water out of a freshly opened green coconuts.